 Run more devices - and do more business

-Switching from broadband to fibre can often increase your internet speed by anywhere between five and ten times.
-That enormous increase means you can connect and run mutliple devices at the same time.
+Switching from ADSL to fibre-optic broadband can often increase your internet speed by anywhere between five and ten times.
+That enormous increase means you can connect and run multiple devices at the same time.
 Or to put it even more simply, you can do more.

 If your fibre connection runs your payment system, phone system, public Wi-Fi and ecommerce platform, you could have everything in use at once without losing your connection.

 That's why Fibre is so important for growing, ambitious businesses.

 A more reliable connection

 Back in the not-so-good old days of dial-up internet, a mere phone call could destroy whatever plans you had on the internet.
 Today standard broadband is infinitely better - but we still find ourselves regularly frozen on video calls or waiting an age to download a large file.

 Fibre offers a fare more reliable connection.
 Whatever you have going on at your business, your chances of a lost connection or slower speeds are massively reduced.

 A fibre upgrade normally means a router upgrade (at XLN, you'll get the aptly named Super Router).
 And a better router can do wonders for your business.